 Just the first afternoon, we opted for a trip to the park.
 Good for getting a baby to nap on the move and keep a toddler entertained as well as practicing his bike riding.

 I debated taking the buggy as N’s usually too lazy to walk far, but with the bike he’d be more encouraged to cycle the whole way (it’s only across 3 roads but it can seem quite far for little legs).

-The park near my friend’s house is massive, with lots of different sections.
+Longford Park in Stretford is massive for a city park, with lots of different sections.
 A playground for under 5s with a small cafe next to it and a small aviary/’petting’ farm.
 We visited this time last year, and were able to check out the other areas we didn’t know about this time.